Last updated: February 2019

 Tutorial applicability: Outlook 2019, 2016, 2013; Office 365 and Standard; Windows operating systems.

-Here’s a question i got the other day from one reader, who was looking for the settings to connect Yahoo to Outlook 365 / 2019:
+Here’s a question i got the other day from one reader, who was looking for the settings to add Yahoo to Outlook 365 / 2019:

 “I am a long time user of Microsoft Outlook for managing my business email.
-As i do own an account at Yahoo Mail , i thought of asking you guys whether you could provide a guide to help me configure Outlook to read my Yahoo email.
-Can Yahoo be used on Outlook?
+As i do own an account at Yahoo Mail , i thought of asking you guys whether you could provide a guide to help me configure Outlook so i can send and receive my Yahoo email.
+Can Yahoo even be used on Outlook?
 If so, how can i connect them?
 Thanks :-)”

 Sure.
 In this post we’ll explain the required settings that you can use to configure Microsoft Outlook to easily access your Yahoo mailbox.
 We’ll use version 2016 for simplicity, but the content is relevant also if you decided to upgrade to Office 2019 / 365.